aelena/trustworthy-ai/README.md

   - [Explainable Artificial Intelligence (XAI): What we know and what is left to attain Trustworthy Artificial Intelligence](https://www.sciencedirect.com/science/article/pii/S1566253523001148)
   - [XAI 2.0 paper](https://arxiv.org/abs/2310.19775)
   - [A Survey Of Methods For Explaining Black Box Models](https://arxiv.org/abs/1802.01933)
-- Algorithmic Transparency - ensure information about the algorithms used in AI systems is clear.
+- Algorithmic Transparency (level 1 of AI Transparency) - ensure information about the algorithms used in AI systems is clear.
 Apart from techniques mentioned above, such as SHAP, LIME, XAI techniques, basic lifecycle considerations apply, that is:
   - Detailed records of algorithms used, decision criteria, data sources and preprocessing steps done, model architecture chosen and rationale and training procedures.
 Data lineage tools can support auditing this aspect of AI&ML models.
   - For Black box models, providing query access to the model without exposing internal implementation
   - Transparency reports including regular updates on changes to AI systems and disclosure of known limitations or biases

-  As an auditor there are several evidence gathering techniques available to you.
+  As an auditor there are several [evidence gathering techniques](./pages/evidence_gather.md) available to you.

 - Interpretable ML models
-- Privacy and data protection - standard guidelines apply here; collect and use only the necessary data for AI system functionality, protect sensitive data.
+- Privacy and data protection, standard guidelines apply here; collect and use only the necessary data for AI system functionality, protect sensitive data.
   - [Differential privacy](https://arxiv.org/abs/1412.7584)
 - Accountability and responsibility
 - Communicating AI decisions to stakeholders